antoniofull/antoniofullone.com/_posts/2018-06-01-on-god-religion-love-and-beliefs.markdown

 ---
 layout: post
-title:  On God, religion and love
+title:  On God, Faith and love
 date:   2018-01-06 19:30:00
 categories: writing
-image:
+image:  "faith.jpg"
-imageDesc:
+imageDesc: "We all need to believe in something.
+We need faith."
-subtext: This post is dedicated to R.S.
-A person who briefly entered in my life and then (too) quickly exit it.
-Leaving a huge  void in my life.
-But R. taught me about Love, not the one between man and woman or brother and sister, but the universal love.
+subtext: This post is dedicated to R., a person who briefly entered in my life and then (too) quickly exited it.
+Leaving a huge void inside me.
+R. taught me about Love, not the one between man and woman or brother and sister, but the universal love.
 Something that I missed, or avoided, in my life for long time.
 R. gave me new hopes for a better World, for a better me and helped me to see what is our real purpose in life.
-Give love, unconditionally, to every one.
+Give love and love life, unconditionally.
 ---

-<span class="first-letter">S</span>ince the beginning of the human race, humans have always felt the need to believe in something bigger, something that cannot be seen but that gave them faith, hopes, peace of mind.
+<span class="first-letter">S</span>ince the beginning humans have always felt the need to believe in something bigger, something that cannot be seen but that gave them faith, hopes, peace of mind.

-Some call it **God**, other **Allah**, other **Buddah**.
+Some call it **God**, other **Allah**, other **Buddha**.
 For some were multiple Gods but it doesn't matter who or what it is.

 What really matters is that we always felt the need to believe.
 Even atheist believe, they believe in science.
 We all need to believe in something that helps us to understand the biggest mistery of human beings, the mistery of life.